 '''

 echo "USAGE for $THISSCRIPT v$Version:

 $THISSCRIPT -i <SDP_Instance> -t <Type> -s <Site_Tag> -r <Replica_Host> [-f

-<From_ServerID>] [-p] [-ssh_opts=\"opts\"] [-skip_ssh] [-L <log>] [-si] [-v<n>] [-n]
+<From ServerID>] [-p] [-ssh opts=\"opts\"] [-skip ssh] [-L <log>] [-si] [-v<n>] [-n]

 [-D]

-٥٢
+οг

 $THISSCRIPT [-h|-man|-V]

 if [[ $style == -man ]]; then

 echo -e "

 DESCRIPTION:

 This script creates makes a replica, and provides enough information to

 make it ready in all respects.

 OPTIONS:

 -i <SDP Instance>

 Specify the SDP Instance.

 -t <Type>

 Specify the replica type tag.
 The type corresponds to the 'Type:' and

 'Services:' field of the server spec, which describes the type of services

 offered by a given replica.

 Valid values are:

+ha:

+High Availability mandatory standby replica, for 'p4 failover' (P4D

+2018.2+)

+ham: High Availability metadata-only mandatory standby replica, for 'p4

 '''

-- ha: High Availability mandatory standby replica, for 'p4 failover' (P4D 2018.2+) - ham: High Availability metadata-only mandatory standby replica, for 'p4 failover' (P4D 2018.2+) - ro: Read-Only standby replica. - rom: Read-Only standby replica, Metadata only. - fr: Forwarding Replica (Unfiltered). - fs: Forwarding Standby (Unfiltered). - frm: Forwarding Replica (Unfiltered, Metadata only). - fsm: Forwarding Standby (Unfiltered, Metadata only). - ffr: Filtered Forwarding Replica.
-Not a valid failover target. - edge: Edge Server.
+- 26 of 61 Chapter 6.
+Backup, Replication, and Recovery failover' (P4D 2018.2+) го: Read-Only standby replica. rom: Read-Only standby replica, Metadata only. fr: Forwarding Replica (Unfiltered). fs: Forwarding Standby (Unfiltered). frm: Forwarding Replica (Unfiltered, Metadata only). fsm: Forwarding Standby (Unfiltered, Metadata only). ffr: Filtered Forwarding Replica.
+Not a valid failover target. edge: Edge Server.
 Filtered by definition.
 Replicas with 'standby' are always unfiltered, and use the 'journalcopy' method of replication, which copies a byte-for-byte verbatim journal file rather than one that is merely logically equivalent.

-The tag has several purposes:

-- 1. Short Hand.
-Each tag represents a combination of 'Type:' and fully qualified 'Services:' values used in server specs. - 2.
-Distillation.
-Only the most useful Type/Services combinations have a shorthand form. - 3.
-For forwarding replicas, the name includes the critical distinction of whether any replication filtering is used; as filtering of any kind disqualifies a replica from being a potential failover target.
-(No such distinction is needed for edge servers, which are filtered by definition). - -s <Site Tag>

-Specify a geographic site tag indicating the location and/or data center where the replica will physically be located.
-Valid site tags are defined in the site tags file:
+The tag has several purposes: 1.
+Short Hand.
+Each tag represents a combination of 'Type:' and fully qualified 'Services:' values used in server specs.
+2. Distillation.
+Only the most useful Type/Services combinations have a shorthand form.
+3. For forwarding replicas, the name includes the critical distinction of whether any replication filtering is used; as filtering of any kind disqualifies a replica from being a potential failover target.
+(No such distinction is needed for edge servers, which are filtered by definition). -s <Site Tag> Specify a geographic site tag indicating the location and/or data center where the replica will physically be located.
+Valid site tags are defined in the site tags file: \$SiteTagsFile Current valid site tags defined in this file are: \$(grep -v '^#' "\$SiteTagsFile" 2>&1|grep -v '\$^'|sed 's:^:\t:g') -r <Replica_Host> Specify the target replica host. -f <From_ServerID> Specify ServerID of the P4TARGET server from which we are replicating.

-\$SiteTagsFile

-Current valid site tags defined in this file are: \$(grep -v '^#' "\$SiteTagsFile" 2>&1|grep -v '\$^'|sed 's:^:\t:g')

-- -r <Replica_Host>

-Specify the target replica host.

-- -f <From_ServerID>

-Specify ServerID of the P4TARGET server from which we are replicating.
 This is used to populate the 'ReplicatingFrom' field of the server spec.
 The value must be a valid ServerID.
 By default, this is determined dynamically checking the ServerID of the master server.
 This option should be used if the target is something other than the master.
-For example, to create an HA replica of an edge server, you might specify something like '-f p4d_edge_syd'.
+For example, to create an HA replica of an edge server, you might specify something like '-f p4d_edge_syd'. -p This script performs a check to ensure that the Protections table grants - © 2010-2020 Perforce Software, Inc.

--p This script performs a check to ensure that the Protections table grants super access to the group \$ServiceUsersGroup.
+super access to the group \$ServiceUsersGroup.

-By default, an error is displayed if the check fails, i.e. if super user access for the group \$ServiceUsersGroup cannot be verified.
-This is because, by default, we want to avoid making changes to the Protections table.
-Some sites have local policies or custom automation that requires site-specific procedures to update the Protections table.

-If '-p' is specified, an attempt is made to append the Protections table an entry like:

-super group \$ServiceUsersGroup //...